Kikira7258/password_management_system/notes.md

 ## TO-DO
-# Add LoadState for listing (to prevent the 'no item/note image from showing when there are items/notes)

 # Fix Pagination visibility when only 1 page (Pagination should not be shown when there are one 1 page (Add a check for the last item, then relog the page if it's zero))

 # Fix routing when favorited or deleting (Item/note with be routed to the detail page when clicked, then the function would be triggered)

 # List Item notes in notes (Add Item's note to the note listing)

 # Add Authentication and authorization